-Gun Control was a very difficult subject when I was running for office.
+Gun Control was a very difficult subject when I was running for the Iowa House.
 Not because I was afraid of the subject, I wasn’t, but because the forces that disagree with anything short of the proliferation of firearms would rise in obstinate (and loud) opposition.

 Money gets thrown in to defeat you, and even a fearless candidate has to weigh the possible backlash and outcomes.
 That, of course, is exactly what the gun lobby wants to happen and why movement toward sanity is still a non-reality.